naiborhujosua/naiborhujosua.github.io/aboutme.md

 {: .box-note}
 #### Note 👇
 I am not seeking employment opportunities.
-Any organization or company that would like to consult or discuss machine learning/deep learning-based solutions that further streamline business processes and workflows can schedule my time by [1-on-1 Consultation](https://calendly.com/naiborhujosua/60min?month=2024-05).
+Any organization or company that would like to consult or discuss machine learning/deep learning-based solutions that further streamline business processes and workflows can schedule my time by [booking a personalized consultation session](https://calendly.com/naiborhujosua/60min?month=2024-05).